Tuesday, 25 May 2021

 I'd like to know what other people are thinking, because then I would know how to react to them and how to manipulate them better.
 And if you can manipulate people then you can get them to leave you alone.

-Which member of the Glory Brats are you closest to and why?
+Which member of the Brats are you closest to and why?

 Probably Zed, because I met him first.
 He's quiet and thoughtful.
 I like being around him because he treats me like a normal person, and focuses on things that I can do, rather than making me feel different just because I can't see.